microsoft/vscode-docs/docs/remote/containers.md

 VS Code's container configuration is stored in a [`devcontainer.json`](#devcontainerjson-reference) file.
 This file is similar to the `launch.json` file for debugging configurations, but is used for launching (or attaching to) your development container instead.
 You can also specify any extensions to install once the container is running or post-create commands to prepare the environment.
 The dev container configuration is either located under `.devcontainer/devcontainer.json` or stored as a `.devcontainer.json` file (note the dot-prefix) in the root of your project.

-The **Remote-Containers: Create Container Configuration File...** command adds the file to your project, where you can further customize for your needs.
+The **Remote-Containers: Add Dev Container Configuration Files...** command adds the file to your project, where you can further customize for your needs.

 For example, through a `devcontainer.json` file, you can: